 It's full of rich tomato flavor and it's a dish that most everyone loves.
-I've made other recipes, but this one is the best.
+I've tried other lasagna recipes, but this one is the best.

 1 pound ground pork or ground pork sausage